Dr Samuel Mansell

 Biography

-Samuel joined the School of Management at the University of St Andrews in September 2010.
-Prior to this he was based at the University of Essex where he studied accounting, finance and management (2000 to 2004) with the aim of a lucrative career in corporate finance.
-However, the chance discovery of philosophy led him in a more contemplative direction, so he began a PhD in 2004 researching philosophical questions in business ethics (under the supervision of Steffen Böhm and Harro Höpfl).
-He completed his thesis in 2009, entitled A Critique of Stakeholder Theory, while working for two years as a Teaching Fellow at Essex Business School.
-Since joining St Andrews, he has served as Pro Dean (Undergraduate) for Arts & Divinity from January 2015 to December 2016.
+I joined the School of Management at the University of St Andrews in September 2010.
+Previously I was based at the University of Essex where I studied accounting, finance and management (2000 to 2004) with the aim of a lucrative career in corporate finance.
+However, the chance discovery of philosophy suggested a more contemplative vocation, so I began a PhD in 2004 researching philosophical questions in business ethics (under the supervision of Steffen Böhm and Harro Höpfl).
+I completed my thesis in 2009, entitled A Critique of Stakeholder Theory, while working for two years as a Teaching Fellow at Essex Business School.
+Since joining St Andrews, I have served as Pro Dean (Undergraduate) for Arts & Divinity from 2015 to 2017.

 Teaching